 Because of many things, Mount Solon is a great place for families with children to consider.
 First of all, many other families with children live here, making Mount Solon a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Mount Solon has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mount Solon’s overall crime rate is lower than average for the country.

-Being a small town, Mount Solon does not have a public transit system used by locals to get to and from work.
+Mount Solon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Mount Solon who are college-educated is somewhat higher than the average US community of 21.84%: 27.64% of adults in Mount Solon have at least a bachelor's degree.
+The education level of Mount Solon citizens is a little higher than the average for US cities and towns: 23.24% of adults in Mount Solon have at least a bachelor's degree.

 The most common language spoken in Mount Solon is English.
 Other important languages spoken here include Spanish and Italian.